GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/README.md

 Once the table is there, do a SQL search by `COSINE` distance for every row of the newly generated table and the query _Which paper is about characteristics of living organisms in alien worlds?_ and show only the row with the closest distance.

 > **Note**  This is a very naive approach, we're comparing the query embeddings with every summary embedding row one-by-one, which wouldn't scale with larger amounts of data.
-Typically an approximate nearest neighbors approach is utilized to address the scalabilty, which is a service that's provided through _Vertex AI Vector Search_ but that's beyond the scope of this challenge.
+Typically an approximate nearest neighbors approach is utilized to address the scalabilty, which is a service that's provided through _Vertex AI Vector Search_ and that will be the topic of the next challenge.

 ### Success Criteria